NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Rising Blood Magic.md

 **Prerequisites** Bloodrager Dedication
 * * *
 The power within your blood grows.
 You gain the [[PF2e Journals/Archetypes/Basic Spellcasting Feat|Basic Spellcasting Feat]] benefits.
 Each time you gain a spell slot of a new rank from the bloodrager archetype, add a common spell of the appropriate tradition and rank to your repertoire.
-In addition, when you Cast a Spell from your repertoire and you are at least [[Conditions/Drained|Drained 1]], increase the extra damage dealt by that spell from Rage by 1.
+In addition, when you Cast a Spell from your repertoire and you are at least [[Drained|Drained 1]], increase the extra damage dealt by that spell from Rage by 1.

 *Source: Pathfinder War of Immortals*
 *ORC*